TimePlease keep time because there will be a lot to cover

 Where: Institute of Forensics and ICT Security located on 4th floor Ntinda Complex, Plot 33, Ntinda road (Opp.
 St. Luke Church)

-Why: Continuity of services and operations after are major or minor disruption is paramount to the success of any organization and its stakeholders and especially where human life is involved.
+Why: Continuity of services and operations after are major or minor disruption is paramount to the success of any organization and its stakeholders and especially when human life is involved.
 Sustainability of essential services is going to prepare you to ensure necessary steps are taken to respond to challenges that surface during and after a crisis.
+Understand and prioritize threats to your organization with ISO 22301.

 The training shall be facilitated by top Business Continuity and Disaster recovery experts in Uganda with clear case studies and experience sharing.
 This is an invitation only for training.
 You will receive great value training and resources.